nrminor/refman/README.md

 - [ ] stable config file format
 - [ ] a global dotfile format with higher precedence than the tool's current defaults
 - [ ] a python API with a restricted feature set that is pip-installable
+- [ ] potential API access to well-known repositories or other data stores

 If you're interested in speeding any of these or other features along, or find any bugs, please reach out in [the repo's issues](https://github.com/nrminor/refman/issues)!